https://mcusercontent.com/5b7901264c455a0bb65af8db3/images/fbcd51df-e695-63db-6bf4-c9958bf7b0ff.png

 Step One: 🍷 Visit the Tasting Table

-The tasting table is located near the entrance.
-It should be clearly visible, even if no samples are being offered.
-If there is no table, show the empty area on the camera.
+The tasting table is near the entrance.
+If present, stop and interact; if not, show the empty area on camera.

 • "No thank you, I'm good, but what is it?"